mrEckendonk/portfolio/README.md

 ## Built With

 - HTML
-- CSS
+- Tailwind CSS
 - VScode
 - Git & GitHub

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 have a working git on your localmachine.

 ## Install

 To get a working local copy up and running follow these simple steps
 - open terminal
 - clone this project with the command: